EMC Insurance Companies

 Current water leak solutions in the school environment have proven to be unsuccessful.
 Existing puck or rope sensors pose restrictive and hazardous obstructions limiting the areas they can be deployed in, leading to leaks being missed even when sensing networks are deployed.

-LAIIER used the Severn Evaluation Kit in these trials and placed Severn Sensors within at-risk areas.
-The network of sensors was then seamlessly integrated into the LAIIER Cloud, using a modified version of the Severn Evaluation Board and utilizing LoRaWAN technology to display data on an all-in-one dashboard.
-Through the Severn technology, EMC and the policyholders can now either check the status of the sensors or get notified if any leaks are occurring.
+LAIIER used the Severn Evaluation Kit in these trials and placed Severn devices in at-risk areas.
+The network of devices was then seamlessly integrated into LAIIER Cloud, using a modified version of the Severn Evaluation Board and utilizing LoRaWAN® technology to display data in an all-in-one dashboard.
+Through the Severn technology, EMC and the policyholders can now either check the status of the sensors or receive notificarions if any leaks occur.

 Chad Veach

-LAIIER’s Severn technology has been a real breakthrough in water detection, and this trial has confirmed this again.
-The design has demonstrated functional water leak detection, whether caused by pooling or streams.
-The LoRa-connected Severn devices with the centralized LAIIER Cloud dashboard were a great step in showing how monitoring and leak detection can be simplified.
+This trial re-confirmed that LAIIER’s Severn device has made a real breakthrough in water leak detection.
+The design demonstrated functional water leak detection, whether caused by pooling or water streams.
+The LoRa®-connected Severn devices, combined with the centralized LAIIER Cloud dashboard, were a great step in showing how monitoring and leak detection can be simplified.

-What stood out to EMC is not only how much data they can now gather, but also the ease in deploying Severn technology and its low maintenance.
+What stood out to EMC is not only how much data they can now gather, but also the ease in deploying Severn devices, and its low maintenance requirements.
 For this trial, EMC used the Severn Evaluation Kits.
-Since the trial, LAIIER has developed Severn WLD and the Severn Board, a modular, battery-powered, LoRaWAN-enabled version of the technology that forms the Severn Evaluation Kit.
+Since the trial, LAIIER has developed Severn WLD and the Severn Board, a modular, battery-powered, LoRaWAN®-enabled version of the technology in the Severn Evaluation Kit.
 After the initial test run, EMC is now closely working with LAIIER to do a pilot by the end of the year with 3 schools to implement more sensors.